THE RAVENSGATE CHRONICLES: UNHOLY AWAKENING

-It was the first time in her life she made a big, spontaneous decision, one of the rare times I saw her happy.
+It was the first time in her life she made a big, spontaneous decision, one of the rare times I heard her sound so happy.
 After getting settled in Ravensgate, Sandy invited me over for a tour of the new house.
 I was eager to check the thing out.

-Barns, large areas of land, and roadkill were abundant along the winding dirt roads outside of town on the way to her house.
-I spider-webbed through the grassy rural area and found the large red Victorian on Arkham Road, situated far back from the road.
-A wide driveway came off from Arkham leading to the right side of the house and into the backyard up to the garage.
+Large fields, barns and roadkill were abundant along the winding dirt roads outside of town on the way to her house.
+I spider-webbed through the grassy rural area until I found the large red Victorian which was situated back from Arkham Road.
+A wide driveway came off from the road and led to the right side of the house and into the backyard up to the garage.

 The house was surrounded by woods, the nearest neighbor blocks away.
 A tall green spruce stood on the lawn to the left, casting a pleasant shade on the grass.
 Oddly, jagged rocks jutted up from the ground, surrounding the edge of the lawn.

 The porch was high and led directly to a dark oak front door.
-Rows of windows permeated the face of the home.
-The porch wood and banister were old and needed to be replaced.
+The banister was old and needed to be replaced.
+Paint peeled from the walls.
 The house needed work.

 Sandy opened the door with a smile, waiting enthusiastically as I pulled into the driveway.
 With her soft features aglow and blonde hair touching her shoulders, she greeted me as I walked up the porch steps.